-When the Program Selection Input function prin is executed, the Pumping Program pauses and displays: prinn where "nn" is the Program Selection.
+When the Program Selection Input function [ r: ] is executed, the Pumping Program pauses and displays: [ r: nn] where "nn" is the Program Selection.

 Using the right 2 arrow keys, under 'nn', the user enters the Label of the required Pumping Program.
 The Pumping Program Label is defined by any number from 1 to 99.
 When the 'Start' key is pressed, the Pumping Program continues execution at the Program Phase with the selected Pumping Program Selection Label.
-Also, the accumulated infusion and withdrawal dispensed volumes are set to zero.